Top 100 Content Marketing Question: What is the future of content marketing?

 Here are predictions that content marketing thought leaders made about 2018.

-Here are answers to the Top 100 Questions on content marketing.
+“What is the future of content?”is Top 100 Question on content marketing.